-Teachers make a huge difference in our children’s lives.
+Teachers of all kinds make a huge difference in our children’s lives.
 They help to form their minds, hearts, character, and inspire them to be their best selves every day.
 Teachers also ensure every student is looked after and cared for.
 That’s why it’s so important to show heartfelt gratitude by saying thank you for all that teachers do.
-Now more than ever, with distance learning and kids going back to schools in hybrid settings, it’s important to thank the teachers who’ve taught your kids through this difficult time.
+Now more than ever, with remote learning and students returning to schools in hybrid settings, it’s important to thank the teachers who’ve taught your kids through this difficult time.
 Express your gratitude for all the teachers your kids have by saying thank you with a personalized gift they will love.

 When is Teacher Appreciation Week?

 Teacher Appreciation Week is celebrated in the first full week of the month of May.
-This year, it takes place on May 2-8, 2021.
+This year, it takes place on May 2nd-6th, 2022.
 Within that Teacher Appreciation Week, there is a specific Teacher Appreciation Day which is typically the Wednesday of that week.
-This year, Teacher Appreciation Day is on May 5th, 2021.
-It’s an extra special day for you to give thanks to your teachers for teaching you this school year.
+This year, Teacher Appreciation Day is on May 2nd, 2022.
+It’s an extra special day to give thanks to all the teachers who have made an impact on your life.

 1. Brownie Mix in Jar

 Give the gift of a quick dessert by filling mason jars with brownie ingredients.
-Layer all of the goodies, including nuts and chocolates, for a treat they’ll look forward to snacking on throughout their day.
+Layer all of the goodies, including nuts and chocolate chips, for a treat they’ll look forward to snacking on throughout their day.
 Mason jars are incredibly versatile and are popularly offered to guests as drinking glasses for wedding receptions and for baby shower parties.
-Although they are commonly used for drinking, they also look great as classroom decor.
+Although they are commonly used for drinking, they also look great as classroom decor to put supplies in.

 2. Gumball Jar

 Fill customized glass jars with colorful gumballs and other sweet treats as an afternoon pick me up for a long day of teaching.
 Add a ribbon or string for a little decoration.
-Fill a jar or two with treats or flowers and give them away as thoughtful teacher appreciation gifts that they can reuse whenever they want whether it’s at home or in the classroom.
+Fill a jar or two with sugary treats or sweet smelling flowers and give them away as thoughtful teacher appreciation gifts that they can reuse whenever they want whether it’s at home or in the classroom.